csprance/gecs/README.md

 - **Archetypes**: A specific named Entity that has a specific set of components (at ready) and usually is using script inheritance to take advantage of any godot nodes features.
 OR... just a named Entity.
 Very handy for relationship queries.

-- **System**: A system contains the logic that operates on entities with specific components.
+- **System**: A system contains two parts.
+The query which defines which entities to operate on and the logic that operates on each entity with specific components.

 - **World**: The context in which entities and systems exist and interact.

-- **Query**: A way to query for specific entities in the world based on the components they contain.
+- **Query**: A way to query for specific entities in the world based on the components they contain or the relationships they have.

 - **Relationship**: A resource that represents a relationship between a target and a source based on a relation.
 See more: [Relations.md](./RELATIONSHIPS.md)